rbourgeois33/rbourgeois33.github.io/docs/posts/post2.md

 # The cost of memory transfers
 ## Disclaimer
-This post was orginally supposed to be a short introduction within [my first post on GPU kernel optimisation](post1.md), but then I realized that I liked to talk too much about it.
+This post was orginally supposed to be a short introduction within [my first post on GPU kernel optimisation](post1.md), but then I realized that I liked to talk too much about it and went out of scope.
 This is **largely** inspired by [this brilliant talk](https://www.youtube.com/watch?v=sY3bgirw--4) by Prof. James Demmel (Berkley), as well as a the [his CS267 class](https://sites.google.com/lbl.gov/cs267-spr2022) with free lectures on Youtube, where you can find **everything** that I explain here.

 **Note** The terms *communications* and *memory transfers* will be used interchangeably.
 Also in the present context, a *word* refers to a single FP64 number.